hirbod-codes/user_management/README.md

 Set host name localhost and port of the primary server in Server property of MongoClient.

 **Unset Servers property in MongoClient, because mongodb replica set uses dns names and they are only available in docker compose network.**

+**Do not use MongoDB standalone container because integration tests need atomic transactions.**